riplaboratory/wireless_benchmarking/README.md

 - Start the ROS master on host computer
 - Run ROS Launch files to publish GPS data

-## Running the Ubiquity RSSI Logger
+## Running the Ubiquiti RSSI Logger

-1) Open a web browser on the computer and type in IP of Ubiquity Prism (or Ubiquiti Bullet)
+1) Open a web browser on the computer and type in IP of Ubiquiti Prism (or Ubiquiti Bullet)

-2) Log in to the Ubiquity dashboard
+2) Log in to the Ubiquiti dashboard

 3) In the top right corner, click the orange drop down button, and ensure status table is displaying at bottom of web page.